How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 At moderate concurrency (32 to 1,024 requests), MXFP4 delivers 1.15x to 1.45x more throughput than FP8 across all workload profiles.
 The advantage grows with scale.
 For long-generation workloads (2048/2048) at 8,192 concurrent requests, MXFP4 produces 2.30x more output tokens per second than FP8, as FP8 throughput plateaus while MXFP4 continues to scale.

-Consider a production deployment handling 10 million tokens daily at 512 concurrent requests with 128-token outputs.
-MXFP4 would generate an additional 2.7 million tokens per day on the same hardware.
-That is equivalent to adding 27% more capacity without purchasing a single additional node.
+Consider a production deployment currently handling 10 million tokens daily on FP8 at 512 concurrent requests with 128-token outputs.
+Switching to MXFP4 on the same hardware adds approximately 26% throughput, enabling the same node to handle 12.6 million tokens daily without additional infrastructure.

 Latency Characteristics

 Throughput measures aggregate capacity.
 Latency governs user experience.
 Two metrics matter for interactive inference: Time to First Token (TTFT), which controls perceived responsiveness, and Time Per Output Token (TPOT), which controls perceived generation speed.
-The benchmark suite captured both across all configurations.
+The benchmark suite captured both across all configurations, with the most significant finding shown in Figure 3.

-For short-input decode (128-token prompts), MXFP4 reduces average TPOT by 20% to 35% compared to FP8 on the same MI355X hardware.
-At 128 concurrent requests, MXFP4 delivers 26.6 ms per token versus 37.9 ms for FP8 (1.43x).
+For short-input decode (128-token prompts) at moderate concurrency (32 to 512 requests), MXFP4 reduces average TPOT by 20% to 29% compared to FP8 on the same MI355X hardware.
+The advantage narrows at higher concurrency as the workload becomes more compute-bound.
+At 128 concurrent requests, MXFP4 delivers 31.3 ms per token versus 43.2 ms for FP8 (1.38x).
 The advantage holds across generation lengths and moderate concurrency levels.

 The more significant finding is in TTFT at high concurrency with long contexts.
 At 1,024 concurrent requests with 2048/2048 tokens, MXFP4 delivers first-token in 1.2 seconds while FP8 requires 24.4 seconds (20.9x improvement).
 On the 2048/128 profile at the same concurrency, MXFP4 achieves 1.4 seconds versus 6.6 seconds for FP8.
 This reflects FP8's inability to sustain prefill once the KV cache saturates available memory bandwidth.